 Our Swing Top bottle of Organic Pure Vermont Maple Syrup was featured on Oprah's Favorite Thing's List 2017.
 It was a surreal experience, and after the holiday season we thought that there was no way we would ever be able to top that!
 Well, we didn't top it, but here we are again for the second year in a row with one of our products being featured on Oprah's Favorite Things List!
-This year it's our Organic Coffee Infused Vermont Maple Syrup, packaged in a wooden crate.
+In 2018 it was our Organic Coffee Infused Vermont Maple Syrup, packaged in a wooden crate.
 Essentially, we have brewed organic fair trade coffee in Vermont maple syrup.
 Some people like a little sweet in their coffee, we like a little coffee in our sweet!
 It's such an honor for us to be featured on this prestigious list, two years in a row!

 Created by the Specialty Food Association, the Sofi Awards are commonly referred to as the Oscars of the food industry.
 The SFA, founded in 1952, is a membership-based trade association with over 3,500 members.
 Every year thousands of products are entered for a chance to win a coveted Sofi award, and our Single Malt Barrel Aged Vermont Maple Syrup took first place in the Dessert Sauce or Topping, Syrup category.
 We are so proud of our team and this accomplishment!